cplusplus/SG20/sources/main_raw.md

 In the case that the information for a topic is completely missing, a question mark ("?") symbol is used.

-[**NOTE**: These topics are taken mostly from the SG20 GitHub repository.
-They are not intended to be complete in any sense.
-In fact, by gathering together all topics in one place where they are easily viewed, it is hoped that missing and unbalanced items will be more obvious.]

 __INCLUDE__(knowledge_areas_summary.md)

 # Detailed Information for Modules and Topics